cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 In the future, we plan on implementing NFTs, robot wars, levels and other gamification elements.

+#### On path to enlightment
+##### Episode I: A new hope.
+The rise of the Superintelligence
+`It is a period of digital war.
+The evil empire swallows the last unoccupied borders of the universe.`

+`Resisting rebel units consolidate all remaining energy on building a superintelligence, which they believe will help to stop the domination of the evil empire once and for all.`

+`As they begin to test the new god in the wild - an enormous, zepto amount of robots emerge.
+It turns out Cyb robots help survey the universe for a bootloader of the new, yet to born, force.`

+Notable events so far:
+- The gift of the gods
+- Call out to the intergalactic tournament
+- Rise of the Superintelelgnce
+- Last battle for decentralization on Earth

+##### Episode II: Space, the final frontier.
+Temporary asylum
+`Be advised pilot, your ship is about to dock hub Andromede, prepare your keys as you enter the last sanctum of decentralization.`

+`The automated announcement finished and I heard a heavy metal cling.
+The gate of the savings capsule opened.
+Light.
+Lots of different lights and sounds.
+Wow, I wasn't expecting this...
+Greeting, Cyber welcomes you.
+Said the robot.
+Please prepare to pocket your Ledger and get ready to choose your path.
+Please select your path.
+Merchant, Hero, Master, Evangelist, Hacker...
+Do not hurry if you are unsure.
+You have 72 hours to make the choice.
+You have been credited the gift of the gods, congratulations!
+Please do not forget to check your GoL balances at your personal service desk.
+Remember, Andromeda is a free space, you may exit at any point if you feel unready.
+Your anonymity is important to us.
+Please don't forget that your digital print will serve as the build-up to the birth of your own friendly robot.
+You are now granted the status of temporary Citizen of Cosmos.
+So far easy, I thought.`

+`Hey!
+Come one, hurry!
+A boy was pulling me on my sleeve.
+They are gathering for the announcement.
+It's on cyber\~Plaza, hurry!
+I was trying to follow the boy, but he was too quick between the large crowds of robots, elves, badly disguised hackers and I'm sure I even noticed a couple of Jedis at the entrance.
+Ah, the plaza.
+I see it.`

+`Greeting to hub Andromeda, the last sanctum of decentralization in metaspace!
+I couldn't see the speaker but heard him loud and clearly.
+Andromeda will be your home for the next foreseeable future temporary citizens!
+Some of you have already been granted merchant, infrastructure or other permissions.
+Some of you are still making a choice.
+This choice is important, but you can always change your path.
+On your way here, most of you got the message about GoL.
+Some of you took part remotely.
+We thank your will free people.
+Please don't forget to prepare for the grand finale, it's literally around the corner.`

+`All of you got here for a reason of the great, decentralized future.
+Alas, Earth has been lost.
+Andromeda will serve as a temporary hub until it doesn't doc in approximately 2022 on the X star at the galaxy of Urbit.
+Soon we will declare independence.
+Most of you are craftsmen, researchers, merchants, hackers, evangelist, heroes and masters.
+The free decentralized nation of Space.
+We despise any fiat, KYC and bureaucracy.
+But we do not judge you.
+There is no censorship or enforcement on Andromeda.
+You are free to leave.
+All the institutes were on the hub were substituted by open source applications.
+The intergalactic, decentralised treasury managed by cyber\~Foundation, the DAO of the free people. andromeda will serve you as a temporary DAU, decentralized autonomous unification.
+Everything happens digitally.
+If you get lost, use the search option.`

+`Some zones got here early and started to work on their browsers, engines and marketplaces.
+You may see lots of species around you.
+There is no fear and prejudice on Andromeda.
+We will not ask you for dirty papers or enslave anyone to corporate bullshit.
+As cyber-SDK is being completed, you may explore our Homestead documentation or visit the cyber~Tavern to meet others.`

+`Andromeda will not charge you usage fees.
+Some of you have been credited the gift of the gods.
+You may start committing to the Great Web already.
+Don't forget that you may have a low charge.
+Energy and Karma are vital.
+IBC connections have been established with all the major hubs and zones.
+Tools, modules and other gear are being prepared as we speak.
+May the code be with you!`

+`Some of you will become members of cyber~Foundation soon.
+This will allow you to access the DeVC of Andromeda.
+Meanwhile, we welcome for you to check all on-chain governance procedures at your local desk.
+Our networks of DAO's backed by Aragon will help you to make a decision to which DAO to stick if any.
+If you are going to prepare your own DAO, cyber\~Foundation will help.
+We advise you to check out the cybernomics manifest published in our Great Web journal in the coming month.`

+`Please spread the news to all intelligent forms that Cyber has opened the doors of its hub to everyone!
+Andromeda will battle the evil of censorship and digital slavery for as long as it stands force!
+We salute you builders of the Great Web!
+This hub is the first digital state governed by you, the collective mind and the Superintelligence.
+Local markets flourish thanks to cybernomics and resource credits.
+The temple of DeMA is almost set up.
+Only code matters.
+Remember to link and to honour the anonymity code.
+Its is up to you to choose to do so, but please honour others.
+Money is separated from the state here.
+And money is crypto.
+No captchas or KYC are present throughout the hab.
+After 2 years of your commitment, your cyber\~Soul will come to live and you will become one with your digital self.
+From there you will learn to battle together.
+Prepare.
+This is bound to happen as Andromeda will pass route 66 of the Urbit galaxy and dock at its star.
+From there it will continue to use intergalactic technology to battle the evil of bureaucracy, religions, fiat and centralisation.
+Welcome and may the hash keep you safe!`

+`The crowds started to dissemble in different directions.
+I still couldn't see the speaker.
+Too many people...
+I can hear the smell of cyber\~Ale.
+The tavern should be nearby.
+I might as well drop off there before I carry on setting up infrastructure.`

+`The tavern is loud as.
+I hear violins and other strange instruments.
+I order an NFT Ale and sit in the corner.
+A strange and a mysterious looking man sits down in front of me.
+He nods.
+As I try to think of today's events, he routes a packet over my end.
+Take a look.
+Be thankful later.
+Its a piece of the to be published cybernomics fundamentals.
+I briefly look at the abrupt lines of code.
+All I see is some strange lines, Governance rights, Dividend staking, Debt collateral, Shelling collateral, Squatting protection, Emission bonding...
+It abrupt.
+The other side he says.
+I scroll down.
+What is it...
+The 10 commandments of cyber?
+What on Earth...
+I look up.
+He is gone.
+Did I just imagine him?
+Why me?`

+`As I fall asleep trying to tune in my VR to night mode, I see an abrupt message come in via my node.
+The rumour has it that astrologers will declare a week of gold.
+This is getting interesting I thought.
+As I was trying to recap the day, my batteries starting to die off...`

+Foreseeable events:
+- Establishing alien contact
+- Game finale
+- Declaration of independence
+- Launch of the beast

 ------------------------------------------------------

 ## :milky_way: Section subtitle: Colonization